+Aesthetics Agriculture and Forestry Resources Air Quality \boxtimes Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions \boxtimes Hazards/Hazardous Materials Hydrology/ Water Quality Land Use/ Planning Mineral Resources \boxtimes Noise Population/ Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/ Service Systems \boxtimes Wildfire Mandatory Findings of Significance

+3.2 Environmental Determination

-Aesthetics Agriculture and Forestry Resources \boxtimes Air Quality \boxtimes Biological Resources \boxtimes Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards/Hazardous Materials Hydrology/ Water Quality Land Use/ Planning Mineral Resources Noise Population/ Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/ Service Systems \boxtimes Wildfire \boxtimes Mandatory Findings of Significance 3.2 Environmental Determina tion ı On the basis of this initial evaluation n: I find that the proposed Pro NEGATIVE DECLARAT COULD NOT have a significant e will be prepared. ffect on the environment, and a \boxtimes I find that the proposed Project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed.
-I find that, although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier Environmental Impact Report, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.
-Cifford C. Chan, Director of C ations and Maintenance 12/4/19 Date
+On the basis of this initial evaluation:

+- I find that the proposed Project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. - I find that, although the proposed Project could have a significant effect on the environment, there will not be a significant effect in this case, because revisions in the Project have been made by or agreed to by the applicant.
+A MITIGATED NEGATIVE DECLARATION will be prepared. - I find that the proposed Project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. - I find that the proposed Project MAY have a "potentially significant impact" or "potentially significant unless mitigated" on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. - I find that, although the proposed Project could have a significant effect on the environment, because all potentially significant effects (a) have been analyzed adequately in an earlier Environmental Impact Report pursuant to applicable standards, and (b) have been avoided or mitigated pursuant to that earlier Environmental Impact Report, including revisions or mitigation measures that are imposed upon the proposed Project, nothing further is required.

+Clifford C. Chan, Director of Operations and Maintenance

-3.3 Evaluation of Environmental Impacts and Initial Study Checklist
+Date 3.3 Evaluation of Environmental Impacts and Initial Study Checklist